Grinzzly/JavaScript-games/Asteroids/README.md

 # Asteroids

-A implementation of the classic Asteroids game using React and Canvas in es6
+An implementation of the classic Asteroids game using ReactJS for Canvas-based app

-## Demo

 ## Install